Tool Confirmation and Custom Tools

 Custom Tools

-Built-in tools (bash, web_search, file_search) cover common use cases.
+The built-in toolset (bash, the file tools, web_search) covers common use cases.
 For domain-specific capabilities — querying an internal database, calling a proprietary API, accessing a custom data source — custom tools extend the agent's action space.

 custom_database_tool = {